-B.1 General.
-For superstructures where $f_o$ , the fundamental natural frequency of vibration in the vertical direction for the unloaded bridge, exceeds 5 Hz, the vibration serviceability requirement is deemed to be satisfied.
+General.
+For superstructures for which the fundamental natural frequency of vibration exceeds 5Hz for the B.1 unloaded bridge in the vertical direction and 1.5 Hz for the loaded bridge in the horizontal direction, the vibration serviceability requirement is deemed to be satisfied.

-For superstructures where $f_o$ is equal to, or less than 5 Hz, the maximum vertical acceleration of any part of the superstructure shall be limited to $0.5\sqrt{f_o m/s^2}$ .
+For superstructures where f_o is equal to, or less than 5 Hz, the maximum vertical acceleration of any part of the superstructure shall be limited to $0.5\sqrt{f}$ m/s2.
 The maximum vertical acceleration shall be calculated in accordance with B.2 or B.3, as appropriate.

-A method for determining $f_0$ is given in B.2.3.
+A method for determining the vertical fundamental frequency f_0 is given in B.2.3.